Ebiroll/qemu_esp32/examples/24_esp32_explorer/README.rst

 (gdb) info symbol 0x3f415118
 vtable for WL_Flash + 8 in section .flash.rodata
 It seems to contain all 0xfffff
-Hmm, either .flash.roadata not properly mapped by elf loader or more likely overwritten by MMU emulation.
+It seems like .flash.roadata gets overwritten by MMU emulation.
+It would be wise to investigate how the bootloader sets upp the MMU registers to prevent this from happening.

 (gdb)  p/x (int *) *(0x3f415118+0)